A black and white logo featuring a cartoon octopus with large eyes and a happy expression, above the text "CIP LEARNING" in bold letters.

 Competency-based Learning for Educators.
 Transformative Projects for students.

-Our SPARK Fellowships create a space for educators to connect with other similarly passionate teachers, facilitate meaningful partnerships and problem-solving with community leaders and authentic, real-world issues, and result in transformative classroom projects whose stories of impact are shared publicly in an exhibition of learning led by teachers.
+Our SPARK Fellowships create a space for educators to connect with other similarly passionate teachers, facilitate meaningful partnerships and problem-solving with community leaders, and allow students to tackle and authentic, real-world issues.
+This method results in transformative classroom projects whose stories of impact are shared publicly in an exhibition of learning led by teachers.

-Rob recently sat down with the folks of Unrulr to talk about some of his work in Kentucky with communities of practice like teacher fellowships for educators.
+Rob recently sat down with the folks of Unrulr to talk about his work in Kentucky with communities of practice and teacher fellowships for educators.
 Watch the YouTube video below to hear about how a teacher fellowship like SPARK connects and strengthens teaching and learning.

 SPARK Teacher Fellowships